-We report another previously-unidentified surface rupture at the southern margin of the Qilian Shan, near the Xitieshan Fault, on the Qaidam Thrust [Yin et al., 2008b] (Figure 9).
-Here, there is a linear, sharp scarp in the surface of the alluvial fans.
-The rupture can be traced for ~8 km across the piedmont (Figure 9a,b), consistent with a M~6 Holocene earthquake in this area [Wells and Coppersmith, 1994].
+We report another previously unidentified surface rupture at the southern margin of the Qilian Shan, near the Xitieshan Fault, on the Qaidam Thrust [Yin et al., 2008b] (Figure 9).
+Here there is a linear, sharp scarp in the surface of the alluvial fans.
+The rupture can be traced for $\sim$ 8 km across the piedmont (Figures 9a and 9b), consistent with a $M \sim 6$ Holocene earthquake in this area [Wells and Coppersmith, 1994].
 The slip sense is not clear and needs further work (access was not possible during our fieldwork).
 The regional elevation of the adjacent range to the northeast argues for a thrust component.
 A strike-slip or oblique sense is possible; faint rupture patterns in the imagery suggest a right-lateral component (Figure 9c), which would be consistent to the right-lateral slip observed to the east on the Elashan and Riyueshan faults (Figure 2).

-A fault trending northwest-southeast, east of Xitieshan, is visible in satellite imagery (Figure 10), but does not appear to have been mapped previously [Geological Bureau of Qinghai Province, 1980].
+A fault trending northwest-southeast, east of Xitieshan, is visible in satellite imagery (Figure 10) but does not appear to have been mapped previously [Geological Bureau of Qinghai Province, 1968a, 1968b].
 Offset sense is right-lateral, and the fault is parallel to the much larger and more prominent Elashan and Riyueshan faults to the east (Figure 2).
-The faulting east of Xitieshan may represent a less developed equivalent of the Elashan and Riyueshan faults, which were interpreted by $D{int} = \frac{1}{2} C \left[\frac{1}{2} \left[\frac{$ interpreted by Duvall and Clark [2010], Yuan et al [2011] and Zuza and Yin [2016] to help accommodate shortening by counter-clockwise rotation.
+The faulting east of Xitieshan may represent a less developed equivalent of the Elashan and Riyueshan faults, which were interpreted by Duvall and Clark [2010], Yuan et al. [2011], and Zuza and Yin [2016] to help accommodate shortening by counterclockwise rotation.
 Three strike-slip earthquake focal mechanisms corroborate the fault slip sense and show it to be an active structure (Figure 10e).